falconmick/tdd-demo/packages/slide/slides.md

 - ## Red Green Refactor
 - ## Mocking
 - ## Adapters

 </v-clicks>

 <!--
 There were three main tools he handed over to me that completely changed how I would approach writing code moving forward.
 Those three tools were:

+{click}

 Red, Green, Refactor, which is the practice of never writing a single line of production code that doesn't first have a failing test.

+{click}

-Mocking, which turned into the most valuable tool in how I designed my code moving forward
+Mocking, which enabled the most valuable design tool in my utility belt

+{click}

-and finally Adapters, the practice of taking third party code that doesn't line up with your teams coding patterns and making a small translation layer.
+and finally Adapters, the practice of taking third party code that doesn't line up with your teams patterns and making a small translation layer.

 -->

+---
+clicksStart: 1
 ---

 # My First TDD Project